Skip to main content

 Rugelach

-Small, crescent-shaped pastries made from cream cheese dough filled with chocolate, cinnamon, or fruit preserves.
-Originally from Eastern European Jewish communities, Israeli rugelach are often denser and less sweet than American versions.
-The Jerusalem market Marzipan Bakery is famous for its chocolate rugelach.
+Small crescent pastries of cream-cheese dough rolled around chocolate, cinnamon or fruit preserves.
+They come from Eastern European Jewish communities, and the Israeli version tends to be denser and less sweet than the American one.
+The Marzipan Bakery near Jerusalem's market is well known for its chocolate rugelach.

 vegetarianContains: WheatContains: DairyContains: May contain nuts